Displayr/rhtmlMoonPlot/README.md

 This should load a browser window, where a list of links to examples will be displayed.
 Choose an example or add another example to [R file](src/R/index.html).
 When changes to the [widget definition](theSrc/scripts/moonplot.coffee) or any other file are saved, the browser will automatically reload.

-# To do
-- Text colouring
-- Add regression tests in Q